Saturday, July 30, 2011

 I drove past the town and continued around 4 kms north.
 I saw a small, but natural pond, surrounded by lots and lots of reeds and bamboo... maybe some will be resting there!
 It was difficult to get down the steep banking and I slipped a million times.
 As soon as I got near the bamboo, I noticed a skittish dragonfly, flapping away on a tiny reed, deep under the cover of the bamboo.
 I set up my camera and, in the windiest conditions in the world, tried my luck, using flash.
 It was blurred!
 Worse still, the flash scared the dragonfly and it flew upwards, in a 'bouncy' flight, similar to that of T. pallidinervis.
 The wind caught it and carried it away.
 Aaaargh!
 Gone for good.
 This photo is the only one I have and it isn't very good.

-Many thanks to Noppadon for the ID (even from this terrible photo).
+Many thanks to Noppadon for the ID (even from that terrible photo).

 Sunday, July 24, 2011